TrevorShelby/Mao-Online/protocol.md

 	]
 }
 ```
-`yourHand` describes the hand you've been initially dealt.
+`yourHand` describes the hand that the client is initially dealt.
 It should always be seven cards long, and you can assume the same for all other players' initial hands. `discard` describes the cards in the discard pile.
 Although the discard pile will always start with one card, `discard` is sent as an array, as a reinforcement that client applications should keep track of all of the discard pile, instead of just the top card.

 ##The `roundOver` Event